Lawrence Seymour Goodman: Post-RAF career

 On leaving the RAF, Goodman re-joined the family business.

 He obtained his British and American civil pilot's licences and flew a Piper Comanche, of which he was part-owner until he was 93 years old.
+He was a regular commentator for the Red Bull air races.

 He was an active member of the No. 617 Squadron Association, meeting current service personnel and the public to talk about his RAF experiences and to raise funds for charitable causes, including the RAF Benevolent Fund.
+He took part in several documentaries on 617 squadron, including Channel 5’s “What the Dambusters Did Next” in 2013, where he got behind the controls of a Lancaster for the last time.

 He also spoke at the Defence Academy, which enrolls officers from air forces around the world.

 Death

 He died at the age of 100 on 18 July 2021.